 The principal GHG emissions of the Group were generated from petrol consumption of vehicles and the use of refrigerants (Scope 1), purchased electricity (Scope 2) and paper waste disposal at landfills and electricity used for processing freshwater and sewage by government departments (Scope 3).
-During FY2022, the Group has set a target to conduct at least one activity annually to raise awareness of climate change and low-carbon lifestyle among employees from the year ended 31 March 2023 ("FY2023") onwards.
+In FY2022, the Group set an emission target of conducting at least one activity annually to raise awareness of climate change and low-carbon lifestyle among employees from FY2023 onwards.
+In FY2023, all staff were required to attend a self-learning programme relating to climate change and low-carbon lifestyle.
+The Group achieved its emission target in FY2023, and it will continue its commitment to reduce its GHG emissions.